-Didi you know that in some places, if a fence is placed on a property line incorrectly and no one contests it, after awhile (years) that fence becomes the new property line?
-So if you don’t pay attention you could mistakenly give part of your land away to your neighbor.
+Did you know that in some places, if a fence is placed on a property line incorrectly and no one contests it, after a while (years) that fence becomes the new property line?
+So if you don’t pay attention you could mistakenly give part of your land away to your neighbors.

 On the flip side, do you want to take your fence down and move it over a few feet when you neighbor complains that you just fenced in part of his yard?

 Or even worse, you could get a fine for accidentally fencing in public or government owned property.

 If you are at all unsure as to where your property line is, then call a surveyor.
 It’ll cost less in the long run than making this fencing mistake.

 Mistake #6: Choosing the Wrong Kind of Fencing for Your Needs

 This is the big one.
 Choosing the wrong kind of fence is one of the worst fencing mistakes you can make.

 If your goat can jump over, go through, or push down your fence.
 It is useless.